Videos for Teaching the Middle East in the Precollegiate Classroom

 an experience, rather than at a distanced remove from it.

 The historical survey is quite thorough, given the brevity of the segment, and teachers wanting to elaborate on any of a number of themes-such as a comparison of Islam with Judaism and Christianity, the early history of Islam, the split between Sunni and Shi'a in Islam, or even Islam in colonial and post-colonial societies-will find this video useful as a springboard for class discussion.
 For teachers concerned with standards and benchmarks for geography and history for a number of grade levels, Islam will prove to be of interest as well.

 Notes by Michael Fahy, CMENAS, U. of Michigan

-This video is on order and will be available for loan to Northern
+This video is available for loan to Northern

 California teachers from the Schools Program/BAGEP, WORLD AFFAIRS COUNCIL,

 312 Sutter St., Suite 200, San Francisco, CA 94108, tel 415-982-3263.